As a parent, when you find out your kid has been bullying other kids what should you do? How should you respond?

 When your kid is the bully I would encourage you to Engage with your child, Problem Solve with your child and Empower them.

-Engage with your child by asking to hear their side of the story.
+Ask your child to hear their side of the story.
 Listen purposefully and try not to shame them and respond genuinely.
 This could look like saying: “Wow, what you did sounds really intimidating and powerful.
 I wonder how Suzie felt.”

-Problem Solve with your child as an act of helping them find new ways to express their feelings and personality.
+Help your child to find new ways to express their feelings and personality.
 It is important for your child to stop the act of bullying but you need to help your child come up with other ways to express their feelings.